Quick Start

 Here's a cURL command you can execute to create an import to load employees.

-• Replace the bearer token in the Authorization header with the token you acquired in step 1.
+header with the token you acquired in step 1. - Note the

-• Note the content-type header has a value of text/csv because the content in this example is in CSV format.
-If you plan to send data in JSON format, change the content-type header to application/json.
+because the content in this example is in CSV format.
+If you plan to send data in JSON format, change the content-type header toapplication/json

-• If your payload is larger than 20 MB, you will need to compress your payload using gzip encoding.
-If you decide to gzip encode your payload, be sure to add content-encoding = gzip in the header.
+. - If your payload is larger than 20 MB, you will need to compress your payload using gzip encoding.
+If you decide to gzip encode your payload, be sure to add

 # Create Import Request